 - Which of the following nutrition logos or labelling on food packaging have you seen or heard of? (with logos shown for various labelling systems, including Health Star Rating).

 The research also explores the channels through which people saw the advertising, how they felt about the advertising, what they did as a result of seeing it, and whether it is influencing purchasing behaviour in a positive and sustained way as intended.
-The evaluation report will be published on the Health Star Rating website after all campaign activity and evaluation research is complete.
+The evaluation reports are available on the Health Star Rating website.

 How do we know the HSR system is working?